Digital Afterlife Keynote: Grief, Technology, and AI

 The dead are still here.
 They’re made to speak, they continue to ‘work,’ and they influence our everyday lives in ways that were science fiction a few years ago.

 Chatbots trained on the dead are making headlines and driving the plots of movies and TV series.
 The dead stay in their social networks, retained by default.
 The recently deceased are deep faked for emotional, commercial, and ideological purposes.
 We’re sold the idea that technology can ‘solve’ grief.
-And the technology is advancing faster than our ability to think through what it means.

 Just because something is technologically possible doesn’t mean that these developments are desirable.
 Elaine has spent over two decades researching what happens when death meets the digital world and is a Visiting Professor at the Centre for Death and Society at the University of Bath.
 In her keynotes, she addresses the intimate, the systemic, and the corporate implications of digital death.